ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 Before we make any more guesses, is there anything we can do to narrow down the values in the possibilities column?
-Looking closely, we already know the position of `2`: it *must* be in the fourth position, since it's the only secret which matches that feedback pattern for `LEAKS`.
+Looking closely, we already know the position of `2`: it *must* be in the fourth position since it's the only secret which matches that feedback pattern for `LEAKS`.
 This allows us to remove `2` from the lists of possibilities in the first two positions: